Malien/luar/reggie/README.md

 Bot `call` and `typed_call` set [RA](#return-address) register in the callee's scope to the offset where function should return after it's invocation is done.

 It is to be noted, that calling a function is expected to clobber all of the argument, extended argument, accumulator, and special use registers, so relying on them staying unchanged after the call is complete is a futile effort.
 In order to persist values after function call, it is advised to put them into local registers, since those are restored after the function call is done.

+There is two ways to call a native function.
+Either with `native_call` or `typed_call`.

+`native_call` will call function located in AA register.
+The callers conventions are the same as `call`.

+`native_typed_cal` follows the same principle as `typed_call`, except calling a native function in AA register.

 ### Foreign function interface (FFI)